MMesbahU/Weggis/README.md

 Slides are available in [pdf]() and [pptx]() format.

-* Session 1 - The effect of selection on the genome + Methods to detect selection signals (positive, negative, balancing)
+The effect of selection on the genome + Methods to detect selection signals (positive, negative, balancing)

-* Session 2 - The problem of assessing significance + Critical discussion of case studies
+The problem of assessing significance + Critical discussion of case studies

 Summary statistics from low-depth data

 ### Practical

-Session 3 - Genomic scan for selection from large-scale data set
+Genomic scan for selection from large-scale data set.

-identification of allele frequency differentation between, with admixture assessment and quantification, from low-depth data: the case of FADS genetic variation in Native Americans
+Case study: identification of allele frequency differentation between, with admixture assessment and quantification, from low-depth data: the case of FADS genetic variation in Native Americans

 * [Rationale](https://github.com/mfumagalli/Weggis/blob/master/Files/rationale.md) and plan of action
 * Brief introduction to [ANGSD](http://www.popgen.dk/angsd/index.php/Main_Page) and [population structure](https://github.com/mfumagalli/Weggis/blob/master/Files/explore.md) analysis